acendan/reascripts/README.md

 **All of the scripts in this repository can be imported directly in Reaper by using the [ReaPack REAPER extension](https://reapack.com/), the free scripts/packages download manager made by cfillion.
 I strongly recommend setting up ReaPack to install and use these scripts.**

 ## ReaTeams download instructions
-Some of the scripts are included as part of the [ReaTeam Scripts Repository](https://github.com/ReaTeam/ReaScripts).
-They are included by default with ReaPack, you can simply install ReaPack and synchronize packages by going to the Extensions menu > ReaPack, and clicking "Synchronize Packages".
+Some of my scripts are included by default when installing ReaPack, as part of the [ReaTeam Scripts Repository](https://github.com/ReaTeam/ReaScripts).
+Simply install ReaPack and synchronize packages by going to the Extensions menu > ReaPack, and clicking "Synchronize Packages".

 ### Scripts included with ReaTeams
 - acendan_Find and Replace in Region Names.lua